sergkhit/rsschool-devops-course-tasks/README.md

 instance.tf: file contains the resource declarations all instances in public and private networks

-network_security.tf: file contains the resource declarations security groups, access-lists and ssh keys
+network_security.tf: file contains the resource declarations security groups and ssh keys

 network.tf: file contains the resource declarations for VPC, networks, IGW, NAT and route tables